AyeZeeBB/Advanced-GUI-Winforms-App/README.md

 When you download a GUI from the webeditor it will be saved in the Projects folder inside the Applications directory.

-You licence key, and project file data / cookies will be saved at C:\Users\{user}\AppData\Roaming\AdvancedGUI\ ( deleting this folder will reset all your Advanced GUI data )
+You licence key, and project file data / cookies will be saved at C:\Users\user\AppData\Roaming\AdvancedGUI\ ( deleting this folder will reset all your Advanced GUI data )

 Preview: